studiochampgauche/headless-react-wordpress-boilerplate/README.md

 > [!NOTE]
 > The preloader is implemented using a `Promise`.
 You can determine when the promise is resolved and call your page animation inside this method `window.loader.then()` if your page animation is done before the preloader has finish.
+Put a look on your file `src > front > js > addons > Loader.js`.